MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-32-Public-Safety-Officers-Death-Disability-Educational-Assistance-Benefit-Claims/subpart-A-General-Provisions/section-32.7.md

 (8) The amount authorized by the PSOB Office in similar cases.

-(d) No amount shall be authorized under paragraph (a) of this section for -
+(d) Unless the petition is approved pursuant to paragraph (h)(1) of this section (without regard to the exception thereto), no amount in a petition under paragraph (a) of this section shall be approved for—

 (1) Any stipulated-, percentage-, or contingency fee;

 (2) Services at a rate in excess of that specified in 5 U.S.C.
 504(b)(1)(A)(ii) (Equal Access to Justice Act); or

-(3) Services provided in connection with -
+(3) Services provided in connection with—

 (i) Obtaining or providing evidence or information previously obtained by the PSOB determining official;